toolsmax0/COMP2432_RBM/README.md

 ## Deployment

-To deploy the program, `cd` to the project's root directory and execute `build.sh` script
+To deploy the program, `cd` to the project's root directory and execute `build.sh` script.
+The program have dependency upon `gcc` 4.0+ and Linux 3.0+.

 ```sh
 git clone https://github.com/toolsmax0/COMP2432_RBM.git